Philip Caveney: Alec Devlin

 Alec Devlin: The Eye of the Serpent was published in August 2008 and tells the tale of Alec Devlin, a young archaeologist in 1920s Egypt.
 The book is a classic adventure novel aimed at the 9+ age group.
 The sequel Alec Devlin: Empire of the Skull was published in 2009 and the third and final adventure, Maze of Death, was published in 2010.

 Movie Maniacs

 Night on Terror Island was published in 2011 by Red Fox Books and tells the story of Kip McCall, a young boy whose father owns a cinema, The Paramount Picture Palace.
-When mysterious new projectionist Mr Lazarus comes to work at the cinema, he brings with him his own invention, The Lazarus Enigma, a device which can put people into movies.
+When mysterious new projectionist Mr. Lazarus comes to work at the cinema, he brings with him his own invention, The Lazarus Enigma, a device which can put people into movies.
 When you're in there, everything becomes real.
 The sequel, Spy Another Day, was published in 2012 and a third book, Space Blasters, was released in May 2013.

-The Talent

-The Talent is a stand-alone book, only available electronically.
-Set in a dystopian future Manchester, it tells the story of Josh, who enters a Government sponsored contest - The Talent - in the hope of giving himself a better future.
-At the audition, he meets Holly and the two of them team up to try and win the competition on what they soon discover, is NOT a level playing field.

-Crow Boy

-When Tom Afflick visits Mary King's Close in Edinburgh, he expects nothing more than a boring school trip.
-But after following the ghostly figure of a young girl, he finds himself transported back in time to 1645 - the year of the Edinburgh plague.
-Apprenticed to a violent plague doctor, he must try to survive in an increasingly hostile world, never knowing if he will ever find his way back to his own time.